RebeiMohamedJawher/EFK_stack_on_openshift/README.md

 - Read Kubernetes/Docker log files from the file system or through systemd Journal
 - Enrich logs with Kubernetes metadata
-- Deliver logs to third party storage services like Elasticsearch, InfluxDB, HTTP, etc.
+- Deliver logs to third party storage services like Elasticsearch.

 This repository contains a set of Yaml files to deploy Fluent Bit which consider namespace, RBAC, Service Account, etc.

 ## Getting started

-[Fluent Bit](http://fluentbit.io) must be deployed as a DaemonSet so that it will be available on every node of your Kubernetes cluster.
+[Fluent Bit](http://fluentbit.io) must be deployed as a DaemonSet so that it will be available on Openshift Kubernetes cluster.
 To get started run the following commands to create the namespace, service account and role setup:

 ```
 $ oc create namespace logging